ansyblenetwork/aquietlife/_posts/2021-06-28-case-for-trading.md

 There is some ambiguity as to what "risk" means here.

-> I will use an example of two companies A and B. Company A has a 50% chance of doubling its profits and a 50% chance of vanishing.
+> Consider two companies A and B. Company A has a 50% chance of doubling its profits and a 50% chance of vanishing.
 Company B has a 25% chance of quadrupling and a 75% chance of vanishing.
 Then company B is riskier.

 So is there reason to believe humans to be risk averse?
 I also think yes.
 This is a rough corollary of diminishing marginal utility.
 The extra 2x that company B potentially offers is less valuable not only because it is less likely, but also because its marginal utility is diminished.
 So company A is preferable.